EhsanTamandeh/PolyGenNet-/README.md

-### 4. **Article Related to the Repository**
-You can include the final paragraph in the **Article Related to PolyGenNet-** section to summarize the scientific importance of network-based approaches in complex traits.

-## Article Related to PolyGenNet-

-**Title**: Trait-Specific Variations in Gene Interaction Networks Underlying Complex Human Traits
-**Authors**: Ehsan Tamandeh, Johannes Schumacher, Carlo Maj, Pouria Dasmeh

-In the study of complex traits, modular structures within gene interaction networks are particularly informative.
-Disease-related genes often cluster in specific modules, reflecting how different genetic variants may converge on the same biological processes.
-This network-based approach provides a more comprehensive understanding of the genetic architecture of complex traits, moving beyond single-gene studies to capture the broader system-level interactions that drive human disease.

 ## Acknowledgments

 Special thanks to my supervisors Johannes Schumacher, Carlo Maj, and Pouria Dasmeh for their contributions to the research behind this project.